Publication Ethics and Publication Malpractice Statement

 When an author finds a significant error in his/her own published work, it is the author´s responsibility to immediately inform the journal editor and work together with the editor to retract or correct the discrepancies in the paper.

-3. Responsibilities of the Reviewer
+2. Responsibilities of the Corresponding Author

 - Promptness